conical magnetic holder 75x19x10.5x18 / N38

 Apart from immense power, neodymium magnets have the following advantages:

-- They do not lose strength over time - after 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After about 10 years, their power decreases by only ~1% (theoretically),

-- They are highly resistant to demagnetization by external magnetic sources,
+- They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an visually attractive appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

-- They can break as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

-Avoid drilling or mechanical processing of neodymium magnets.
+Do not attempt to drill into neodymium magnets.
+Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

 The magnet is coated with nickel.
 Therefore, exercise caution if you have an allergy.